YurongChen1998/MVTec-AD-C/README.md

 ---
 If you have any questions at all, please feel free to tell us (email: chenyurong1998@outlook.com).
-**Acknowledgement:** We would like to thanks Ms. Yang for discussing, providing the insight and conducting experiments.
+**Acknowledgement:** We would like to thank Ms. Yang for discussing, providing the insight and conducting experiments.